PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 large maps.
 Any decision to skip a graph scan must be characterized separately and must preserve cycle behavior.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Bounded phase-result store characterization

+The result inventory confirmed that the five direct topology checkpoint results and two topology/layout validation results were all unconsumed locals.
+The existing `ConversionSession.diagnostics` list is not a compatible sink: the private metrics path exports it and requires every event to have `stage=model_ir_pass`.
+Therefore the selected contract uses a separate session store and leaves diagnostics numbering and summaries untouched.

+The strict contract requires no more than 128 phases, no more than 32 counters per phase, integer-only values, copied inputs, and isolated snapshots.
+It also fixes the seven old local targets and owners before migration.
+Characterization passed as `1 passed, 1 xfailed in 0.56s` and was committed and pushed as `8a3245e3` before implementation.

+## Bounded phase-result store implementation

+`ConversionSession.record_phase_result()` now validates and stores compact integer counter mappings, while `phase_results_snapshot()` returns an isolated copy.
+The store is conversion-local and is not copied into ModelIR metadata, the existing pass-diagnostics sink, public conversion results, or generated reports.

+Seven observations migrated from unconsumed locals to stable phase IDs:

+- `topology.fallback.post_placeholder`;
+- `topology.fallback.post_layout_repair`;
+- `layout_validation.fallback.terminal`;
+- `topology.primary.post_lowering`;
+- `topology.primary.no_layout_post_reduction`;
+- `topology.primary.final_placeholder`;
+- `layout_validation.primary.terminal`.

+The owner expression remains the second argument of each record call, so it is evaluated once at the original position.
+No graph scan, sort, validation, metadata mutation, guard, or successor changed.
+Only small integer dictionaries are retained.

+Validation completed sequentially under core-only `uv`:

+- phase store, seven migrations, fallback/terminal orchestration, and core diagnostics compatibility: `145 passed in 2.97s`;
+- lowerer architecture contracts: `258 passed in 18.98s`;
+- additional affected shape/topology contracts: `36 passed in 1.04s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was needed for this observation-storage change.
+On resume, inventory the remaining unconsumed `fb-refactor8` observation locals and migrate only one homogeneous result family at a time.
+The six topology/layout refresh results are the next suitable family because they all share the same two-counter schema; do not migrate shape-reconciliation results in the same checkpoint.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.